cloudflare/cloudflare-docs/products/docs-engine/src/content/how-to-guides/migrate-a-product.md

 ## Step 5: Prepare for the future

-Add the appropriate maintainer for your docs in the [CODEOWNERS](https://github.com/cloudflare/cloudflare-docs/blob/master/CODEOWNERS) file in the root of @cloudflare/cloudflare-docs.
+Add the appropriate maintainer for your docs in the [CODEOWNERS file](https://github.com/cloudflare/cloudflare-docs/blob/master/.github/CODEOWNERS).

 --------------------------------